CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder

 \subsubsection{\textbf{List Steps at Lower-Level.}}

-To help programmers verify the generated code effectively, we support the \textit{List Steps} operation, which allows programmers to understand how the model generated the code for the current prompt (Fig.~\ref{fig:operations} List Steps).
-This feature can be used to obtain a high-level summary of the code generated by the LLM. \sys{} will semantically segment the generated code and return a step-by-step description of the implementation in the form of \textit{mixed mode}.
-The returned steps are linked as sub-blocks of the current prompt block, and programmers can further \textit{EDIT} them if needed.
-This feature serves as scaffolding for programmers, aiding them in comprehending lower-level details, starting from sub-tasks NL prompts, all the way to the pseudocode and actual code.
+To help programmers evaluate the generated code effectively, we support the \textit{List Steps} operation, which allows programmers to understand how the model generated the code for the current prompt block (Fig.~\ref{fig:operations} List Steps). \rv{This feature semantically segments the generated code and provides a step-by-step summarization of these segments, which is then added as new sub-prompt blocks.} It serves as scaffolding for programmers to comprehend the lower-level details of generated code.